baberparweez/users-table/README.md

 ## Purpose

 The "Users Table" plugin is designed to enhance WordPress websites by fetching user data from an external API (https://jsonplaceholder.typicode.com/users) and displaying this information in a dynamic HTML table within the WordPress frontend.
-This plugin is ideal for administrators looking to showcase user data in an interactive, easily accessible format.
 It leverages WordPress's Transients API for efficient data caching and employs AJAX for seamless user detail retrieval, ensuring a smooth, engaging user experience without requiring page reloads.

 ## Dependencies

--   PHP 7.4 or higher
+-   **PHP**: 7.4 or higher
--   WordPress 5.7 or higher
+-   **WordPress**: 5.7 or higher
--   Composer for PHP package management
+-   **Composer**: For PHP package management
--   PHPUnit for running PHP tests
+-   **PHPUnit**: For running PHP tests
+-   **WP Mock**: For mocking WordPress functions in unit tests
--   Node.js and NPM for JavaScript dependencies and running the compiler
+-   **Node.js**: Version 19 or higher for JavaScript dependencies and running the compiler
+-   **NPM**: For managing Node.js packages

 ## Required Packages and Libraries